ekant1999/pdf-research-assistant/README.md

 ## Usage

-1. Open the frontend in your browser
+1. Open the frontend in your browser (`http://localhost:5001`)
-2. Select your preferred OpenAI model in the sidebar
+2. Select **"ChatGPT App"** from the Provider dropdown
 3. The index is automatically loaded when the page opens
 4. Ask questions about your papers
 5. Get answers with citations!

+**Note**: The first time you use ChatGPT App, you'll need to log in.
+After that, your session is saved and you won't need to log in again.

 ## API Endpoints